The Best VPNs for Safari in 2025

 >> Related: Do MacBooks Have Built-in Anti-Malware?

 To be safe, use only the free VPNs that we have verified.
 You’ll find them in our roundup of the five best free VPNs.
-You can also check the best free iPhone VPNs; they’re the same free VPNs in the other list, but we highlight how they work on iPhones and iPads specifically.
+You can also check the best free iPhone VPNs, where we highlight how free VPNs work on iPhones and iPads specifically.

 >> More Free Security: Best Free Password Managers